Stuk/jszip/README.markdown

 */
 ```

-If you want to enable compression, you need to pass additional options to the `generateAsync` function:
+**If you want to enable compression**, you need to pass additional options to the `generateAsync` function:

 ```javascript
 zip.generateAsync({